handwerk2016/greenhake-injector/README.md

 A: Well, the thing is that if we use ``runnappid`` method, steam ignores your launch options and start CS2 instead of CS:GO.

+Q: *Did you again use Claude Sonnet's help?*

+A: Yeah I did, why not?

 ### What code did I ~~stole~~ used.
 (Actually thanks for these repos)

 Memory allocation from this repo: https://github.com/xdcdmaybe/skeetcr4ck-injector